cucumber/.github/CONTRIBUTING.md

 └── testdata        # test data for acceptance tests
 ```

-Generally speaking, each implementation can be build independently of the
+Generally speaking, each implementation can be built independently of the
 others using the tools typical for that language.
 If you don't know what those
 are `.github/workflows/test-<language>.yaml` would be a good place to start.

 ### Monoglot

 If the repository you're looking at doesn't look like a polyglot repo it
 probably is for a single language.
-In this case it can probably be build using
+In this case it can probably be built using
 the tools typical for that language.
 If you don't know what those are then
 again `.github/workflows/test-<language>.yaml` would be a good place to start.